lsst-tstn/tstn-019/helm.rst

 The chart sections will not go into great detail on the content of each API delivered.
-Each chart section will list all of the possible configuration aspects that each chart is delivering, but full use of that configuration is left to the `ArgoCD Configuration` section.
+Each chart section will list all of the possible configuration aspects that each chart is delivering, but full use of that configuration is left to the `ArgoCD Configuration` section and examples will be provided there.
 For the CSC deployment, we will run a single container per pod on Kubernetes.
 The Kafka producers will follow the same pattern.

 Cluster Configuration Chart
 ---------------------------